Can I climb Kilimanjaro and Safari right now? YES!

-Can I climb Kilimanjaro and Safari: YES.
-While Coronavirus Covid-19 Information for Kilimanjaro and Tanzania can change, all Climb Kili operations are fully functioning.
+CLIMB KILI is trekking Kilimanjaro and out on Safari everyday right now.
+While Coronavirus Covid-19 Information for Kilimanjaro and Tanzania can change, all Climb Kili and Safari operations are fully functioning.

 Safety is and always will be our highest priority for our clients and staff.
 As the situation is updating daily, we wanted to reassure you of the current landscape on Kilimanjaro and safari.